Empowering students to reach their full potential.

 At our Secondary Schools enrichment programs in subjects such as Mathematics and English allow students to work with like-minded peers to explore core concepts in greater depth or to undertake interest-based projects.
 In a small-group setting, the facilitating teachers challenge students to stretch their thinking in different ways.
 Participation in a variety of competitions and special programs offered by local universities and organisations is also encouraged.
 Amongst these, the ICAS Computer Science, English, Writing and Science competitions are very popular, as are the Australian Mathematics Trust Competitions and extension activities.
 By Year 10, a number of students begin their VCE studies and elect to complete a unit of work that is a year ahead of their class group.

 St Paul’s imbues its learning culture with Growth Mindset, based on the research of Dr Carol Dweck.
 As such, we aim to develop in every child the belief that learning success is the result of effort and persistence, not natural talent.
-Our classroom differentiation and out of class enrichment programs therefore supplement this belief by providing opportunities for academic growth for all students and focusing on the notion that the more time spent on something the greater the mastery.
+Our classroom differentiation and out of class enrichment programs therefore supplement this belief by providing opportunities for academic growth for all students and by focusing on the notion that the more time spent on something the greater the mastery.